SergiyKochenko/pp5-house-stock-ecommerce/README.md

 - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
 - [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
 - [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
-- [Github Projects and Kanban board](https://github.com/users/SergiyKochenko/projects/6) was used to track the progress of the project in general and of every application in the project.
+- [Github Projects and Kanban board](https://github.com/users/SergiyKochenko/projects/14) was used to track the progress of the project in general and of every application in the project.
 - [Free grammar checker](https://www.zoho.com/writer/free-grammar-checker.html)
 - [Free formatter HTML](https://www.freeformatter.com/html-formatter.html#before-output): was used to format HTML5 code for the website.
 - [Free cleancss CSS3](https://www.cleancss.com/css-beautify/): was used to format CSS3 code for the website.
 - [Free black vercel](https://black.vercel.app/): was used to format python code for the website.
 - [JSHint](https://jshint.com/): was used to validate Java Script code for the website.
+- [Lucid](https://lucid.app/): was used to create database schema diagram for the website.
+- [Sitemap](https://www.xml-sitemaps.com/): was used to create sitemap for the website.
+- [PolicyMarker](https://policymaker.io/): was used to create PRIVACY POLICY and TERMS & CONDITIONS for the website.

 [Back to Table of Contents](#table-of-contents)